 I’m keen to arrive in Khiva in daylight as we are straight off the next morning to Bukhara.
 We pull into town in the warm evening light and it is perhaps perfect.
 The wonderfully bulbous mudbrick city walls of Khiva greet us and we get taken to our hotel.
 Only that it is not the hotel we thought we were staying in.
 We are without a translator but our driver, Azim, seems utterly convinced that he has brought us to the right place.
 He enters the hotel and returns with a lady dressed in purple with hair to match.
 She grins at us and we get a flash of her row of gold teeth.
 She welcomes us to the hotel but our group is still confused and try phoning the agent to confirm which hotel we are booked into.
-Usually it wouldn’t matter but in this case a special and more expensive hotel had been chosen for the one night because it was the only one in an old traditional building.
+Usually it wouldn’t matter but in this case a special and more expensive hotel had been chosen for the one night because it was the only one in a traditional building.
 Meanwhile the purple lady is quite insistent that we enter the hotel and we apologise that although we are sure her hotel is lovely we would like to check there has been no mix up.
 She retains a fixed grin but is looking a little dismayed and keeps gesturing towards the hotel doors and tries to move us from our perches in the bus but to no avail.
 Finally it is confirmed that the original hotel cancelled our booking and we are indeed in the purple lady’s hotel.
 Her face lights up when we all follow her into the hotel and she keeps enthusiastically welcoming us.
 We are handed keys to our rooms and she offers us tea.
 I am now very conscious that we are losing precious daylight but she suggests we should take tea so we all sit and wait for the brew to be poured.
 We paw over our maps and guide books and discuss a few of the sites we want to see in Khiva.
 The purple lady just sits with us and smiles her gold smile.
 I am entrusted with map reading and given the task of navigating our group through the old town in the absence of a guide.
 I stare at the map of little wiggly streets of Khiva and get my bearings while we gulp down our tea.
 The purple lady continues to smile and in so doing wrinkles up her piercing blue eyes.
 As we finish our tea the purple lady announces she will show us Khiva…. our group falls silent as the penny drops that she is our guide and not the owner of the hotel as we had all imagined.
 To say this was an awkward moment is an understatement.
 Our second for the day.
 She sees our faces and the penny drops for her too.
 She bursts out laughing and says she should have probably introduced herself.

 We set out on a lovely evening stroll through the town and every building looks magical in the warm glow of the sun.
 I instantly fall in love with the relatively recent build of the Islam Khodja Minaret (1910).
 It has a very pleasing dumpy but perfectly rounded shape and it sits looking very much rooted to the ground.
 The tapering coloured bands of glazed tiles seem to squeeze it upwards and it’s evidently Khiva’s lookout point.